PrefectHQ/prefect-aws/docs/ecs_guide.md

 ```

-### 4. [Deploy](https://docs.prefect.io/tutorial/deployments/#create-a-deployment) the flow to the server, specifying the ECS work pool when prompted
+### 4. [Deploy](https://docs.prefect.io/tutorial/deployments/#create-a-deployment) the flow to the Prefect Cloud or your self-managed server instance, specifying the ECS work pool when prompted

 ```bash
 prefect deploy my_flow.py:my_ecs_deployment